devops4me/safedb.net/README.md

  - validate the directory for data consistency (nice to have functionality)
  - collect the password and if invalid stop now
  - grab the lock file and write it to point it to our directory (we are it)
- - create our own intra-sessionary key and write it in within our folder
+ - create our own branch key and write it in within our folder

 ### Safe branch | HowTo